TritonSE/TSE-Newsletter/README.md

 Feel free to test with your own files in your branches!

-We will write a script to generate the HTML files using the (Dominate library)[https://github.com/Knio/dominate].
+We will write a script to generate the HTML files using the [Dominate library](https://github.com/Knio/dominate).

 To install, run: `sudo pip install dominate`